The Case for Learned In-Memory Joins: Experimental Evaluation

 \textbf{Datasets.} We evaluate all join algorithms with real and synthetic datasets.
 For real datasets, we use three datasets from the {\sosd} benchmark~\cite{MKR+20}, where we perform a self-join with each dataset.
 Any dataset is a list of unsigned 64-bit integer keys.
 We generate random 8-byte payloads for each key.
 The real datasets are: \begin{itemize} \item {\fb}: 200 million randomly sampled Facebook user IDs. \item {\osm}: 800 million cell IDs from Open Street Map. \item {\wiki}: 200 million timestamps of edits from Wikipedia. \end{itemize}

-For synthetic datasets, we generate three datasets with different data distributions for each input relation (either $R$ or $S$).
+For synthetic datasets, unless otherwise stated, we generate three datasets with different data distributions for each input relation (either $R$ or $S$).
 Any dataset consists of a list of 32-bit integer keys, where each key is associated with 8-byte payload.
 Each dataset has five size variants (in number of tuples): 16, 32, 128 and 640, and 1664 million tuples.
 All of them are randomly shuffled.
-The synthetic datasets are: \begin{itemize} \item {\seqh}: sequential IDs with 10\% random deletions (i.e., holes). \item {\unif}: uniform distribution, with min = 0 and max = 1, multiplied by the dataset size, and rounded to the nearest integer. \item {\lognorm}: lognormal distribution with $\mu = 0$ and $\sigma = 1$ that has an extreme skew (80\% of the keys are concentrated in 1\% of the key range), multiplied by the dataset size, and rounded to the nearest integer. \end{itemize}
+The synthetic datasets are: \begin{itemize} \item {\seqh}: sequential IDs with 10\% random deletes (holes). \item {\unif}: uniform distribution, with min = 0 and max = 1, multiplied by the size, and rounded to the nearest integer. \item {\lognorm}: lognormal distribution with $\mu = 0$ and $\sigma = 1$ that has an extreme skew (80\% of the keys are concentrated in 1\% of the key range), multiplied by the dataset size, and rounded to the nearest integer. \end{itemize}

-\textbf{Hardware and Settings.} All experiments are conducted on an Arch Linux machine with 256 GB of RAM and an Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz with Skylake micro architecture (SKX) and AVX 512 support.
-All approaches are implemented in C++, and compiled with GCC (11.1.0).
+\textbf{Hardware and Implementation.} All experiments are conducted on an Arch Linux machine with 256 GB of RAM and an Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz with Skylake micro architecture (SKX) and L3 cache of 55MiB.
+The machine has 2 NUMA nodes, each has 40 CPUs.
+All approaches are in C++, and compiled with GCC (11.1.0).

 \textbf{Metrics.} We use the join throughput as the default metric.
 We define it as in~\cite{SCD16} to be ratio of the sum of the relation sizes (in number of tuples) and the total runtime $\frac{|R| + |S|}{|runtime|}$.